Microgreen Cultivation: An Industrial Opportunity for Precision and Profitability

 What industries benefit most from automated microgreen farming?

-Entrepreneur, Food processing, hospitality supply chains, nutraceuticals, and export-focused agri-businesses gain the most value.
+Entrepreneurs, food processing, hospitality supply chains, nutraceuticals, and export-focused agri-businesses gain the most value.

 How scalable is microgreen cultivation?